It’s OK to be selfish: In the food industry, market share is everything.

 All in all, the points above don’t mean that corporate venturing is ineffective, but they do mean that acquirers should carefully consider what their goals are and whether or not their expectations are aligned with attainable opportunity.
 Rewards may be high, but de-risking in corporate venturing is equally important.

 The food industry is a large and stable market.
 However, industry growth is somewhat limited since consumers (on a per capita basis) are not likely to seismically increase their food intake each year.
 As a result, many suppliers should consider shifting their focus away from seeking industry growth and towards finding opportunities for share conversion.

 In many cases, achieving share conversion will require reevaluating R&D and product marketing strategies.Corporate venturing may offer opportunities to gain access to new categories, but acquirers should tread lightly given the challenges associated with scaling emerging businesses in a mature, share-conversion oriented industry.

 While it may seem dismaying to look at the industry as a slow and steady giant, there is actually plenty of opportunity for ambitious firms.
 The food industry comprises many large categories with players that have been slow to reinvent their approach to innovation.
 Those that can dig deeper, keep an eye to the future, and take advantage of others’ slow reaction times may find that there is plenty of market share for the taking.

 Jonathan DeVito is the Founder of PIVITAS.
 He works with a diverse group of clients to help them develop actionable product and pricing strategies.

-*Please note, the original version of this article cited 2014 as the year for the most recent USDA ERS data on caloric consumption per capita.
-This has been corrected to 2010.
-Related calculations have also been corrected.
+*Please note, the original version of this article cited 2014 as the most recent year for USDA ERS data on caloric consumption per capita.
+This has been corrected to 2010 along with related calculations.
+Charts, data, and descriptions for FAH and FAFH data points have also been revised.